 “We are adding physiotherapy services in the next few weeks.
 We are adding more hospitals and healthcare providers in every city and also partnering with various service providers like TaxiPixi for cabs service,” Singh said.

-OurHealthMate Singapore The gateway to ensuring your family's health Latest funding: Not specified Investors: Not specified
+OurHealthMate Singapore OurHealthMate provides a safe and secure way to book and pay for your loved ones health-checkups.
+Latest funding: Not specified Investors: Not specified